 By the king's decree they have obtained the land of Maharatharuna, called Vana, along with Sacivalingam, which was previously unoccupied and where there is a linga of Civa.
 The boundaries of this territory are Cetanapuraka to the east, Mushikasthala to the south, Lampang to the west, Lampang to the north.

-The king mentioned in the passage was Jayavarman II who found the Cakravatin Empire at the Angkorian site.
+The king mentioned in the passage was Jayavarman II who found the Cakravatin Empire at the Angkorean site.
 The inscription indicates that Jayavarman II had granted a substantial amount of land to his family members in the vicinity of Lampang.
 It supports our assumption that Jayavarman II himself was the Cakravati monarch mentioned in the Lampang chronicle and that the establishment of his family members at vicinity of Lampang was actually a part of Haripuangjaya's foundation.
 From the finding, we conclude that Haripangjya became since a Buddhist Cultural Center, formed to support the control of Angkor over the Northern Siam Countries.
-It is said that the queen Camdevi stayed six months at the new city and then she said good bye to her younger son and returned to Haripunjaya where she spent her last days.
+It is said that the queen Camdevi stayed six months at the new city and then she said good bye to her younger son and returned to Haripanjgaya where she spent her last days.